 - Cambourne 1,063 sqm net convenience floorspace in new supermarket and 440 sqm net in two unit shops. - Northstowe 5,525 sqm net convenience floorspace in the new town centre. - The baseline convenience goods capacity assessment indicates capacity for additional convenience goods floorspace in the Cambridge sub region.
-We estimate capacity to support 4,130 sqm net of additional convenience goods floorspace by 2011; this could increase to 8,359 sqm net by 2016 and 11,216 sqm net by 2021.
+We estimate capacity to support 5,570 sqm net of additional convenience goods floorspace by 2011; this could increase to 10,265 sqm net by 2016 and 13,390 sqm net by 2021.
 The scenario testing seeks to understand how this would be affected by new development.
 We have estimated the turnover of the pipeline development and then removed this from the residual expenditure in the baseline modelling in order to calculate the amount of surplus expenditure available to support new floorspace.
 This has then been converted into floorspace capacity.

-- The timing of development affects the estimates of capacity as there will be more growth in expenditure to support new floorspace over a longer timescale.
+- 11.4 For the scenario testing we have sought to anticipate when development is likely to come forward.
+The timing of development affects the estimates of capacity as there will be more growth in expenditure to support new floorspace over a longer timescale.
 We anticipate that only pipeline development at Cambourne is likely to come forward by 2011 and the addition of a supermarket and unit shops there would not utilise all the capacity we have identified in the short-term.
-The identified capacity would fall from 4,130 sqm net in the baseline to 3,473 sqm net. - 11.5 By 2016, we have assumed some of the development will have come forward at Northstowe and at the Station Area, Southern Fringe and NIAB site in Cambridge City.
-This would reduce the residual capacity to 2,338 sqm net compared with 8,359 sqm net in the baseline. - 11.6 By 2021 we anticipate all the pipeline development will have occurred including all of the convenience floorspace planned for Northstowe and new floorspace at East Cambridge.
+The identified capacity would fall from 5,570 sqm net in the baseline to 4,913 sqm net. - 11.5 By 2016, we have assumed some of the development will have come forward at Northstowe and at the Station Area, Southern Fringe and NIAB site in Cambridge City.
+This would reduce the residual capacity to 4,224 sqm net compared with 10,265 sqm net in the baseline. - 11.6 By 2021 we anticipate all the pipeline development will have occurred including all of the convenience floorspace planned for Northstowe and new floorspace at East Cambridge.
 The scenario testing indicates that with all the pipeline development, and the full build out of Northstowe, residual expenditure capacity to support new floorspace would be removed and there would be a small oversupply of floorspace.
 However, according to the DTZ phasing details, all of the convenience floorspace at Northstowe may not be completed until 2024/25, as such more expenditure would be available to support new development, reducing the over supply of floorspace.